FFizzZZ/Fizz/Notes/Linux Kernel/An Introduction to Kernel Synchronization.md

 * **Cause**
   1. *Interrupts* - An interrupt can occur asynchronously at almost any time, interrupting the currently executing code.
   2. *Softirqs and tasklets* - The kernel can raise or schedule a softirq or tasklet at almost any time, interrupting the currently executing code.
+  3. *Kernel preemption* - Because the kernel is preemptive, one task in the kernel can preempt another.
+  4. *Sleeping and synchronization with user-space* - A task in the kernel can sleep and thus invoke the scheduler, resulting in the running of a new process.
+  5. *Symmetrical multiprocessing* - Two or more processors can execute kernel code at exactly the same time.